david-04/shortycut/src/docs/keywords.md

 # ![](img/arrow.svg) Keywords

-Some browsers allow to assign keywords to bookmarks.
+Some browsers allow assigning keywords to bookmarks.
 Instead of having to find and click on the bookmark itself, the page can be opened by entering the keyword in the browser's address bar.
 This is quicker than navigating through the bookmark collection.